Urgent Care for Women’s Health Services

 Routine Pelvic Exams

-If you have a pelvic infection, the doctor may recommend an antibiotic or anti-fungal medication.
+If you have a pelvic infection, the provider may recommend an antibiotic or anti-fungal medication.
 An experienced healthcare provider can also recommend preventive measures to reduce your risk of developing the same infection in the future.
-If the doctor prescribes medication, make sure you use it exactly as prescribed.
+If the provider prescribes medication, make sure you use it exactly as prescribed.

 At Physicians Now, we make it easy for women to get the medical care they need.
 Whether you need a routine checkup or you have symptoms of a pelvic infection, one of our courteous medical professionals can examine you and determine what is causing your symptoms.
-Call us today to schedule an appointment in our urgent care clinic.
+Call us today or click here to reserve your spot in our urgent care clinic.